mahmoudparsian/data-warehousing/syllabus/week-01-course-outline-and-intro-to-DW/course_outline_and_DW_concepts/08_Sales_Data_Analysis_Project_with_SQL.md

 ### Query-8: Find the worst quarter per year of total sales

 ### Query-9: Find the best and worst quarter per year of total sales

+### Query-10: Find the best and worst quarter for all given years of total sales